mapilido74/DDP_Pro_Part2/index.md

 ### MultiBarChart: Tooth Length and the Effect of Vitamin C

-<iframe src=' assets/fig/unnamed-chunk-1-1.html ' scrolling='no' frameBorder='0' seamless class='rChart nvd3 ' id=iframe- chart16205fdd20e2 ></iframe> <style>iframe.rChart{ width: 100%; height: 400px;}</style>
+<iframe src=' assets/fig/unnamed-chunk-1-1.html ' scrolling='no' frameBorder='0' seamless class='rChart nvd3 ' id=iframe- chart17682a91e00 ></iframe> <style>iframe.rChart{ width: 100%; height: 400px;}</style>

 The graph shows some kind of trend.
 It looks like as the dose is increased , the tooth length is bigger.
-When the dose is 0.5 miligrams or 1 miligrams, the length of the tooth with supplement OJ looks like biger.
-However if the supplement is 2.0 miligrams, occurs the contrary.
+When the dose is 0.5 miligrams or 1 miligrams, the length of the tooth with OJ supplement  looks  biger.
+However if the supplement is 2.0 miligrams, the contrary occurs.

 ---